Karl-Michaud/Karl-Michaud/README.md

-## 👋 Hey, I'm Karl-Alexandre Michaud
+## 👋 Hey, I'm Karl

-I'm a second-year Computer Science and Mathematics double major at the University of Toronto (St. George).
+I'm a third-year Computer Science and Mathematics double major at the University of Toronto (St. George).
 I like building stuff that solves real problems, whether it's a tool, an app, or something weird I came up with for fun.

 I'm always tinkering.
 One week I'm writing C programs that generate AI videos, the next I'm building social apps to make campus life smoother.
 I like projects that feel useful and teach me something new.